pingcap/blog/Time-in-Distributed-Systems.md

 ![](media/Timestamp_Oracle.png)

 As a distributed relational database, [TiDB](https://github.com/pingcap/tidb) supports cross-instance transactions by using an optimized two-phase commit protocol (2PC) from [Google Percolator](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/36726.pdf).
-In the practical implementation, we adopt a centralized control service - [Placement Driver (PD)](https://github.com/pingcap/pd) - to allocate the monotonically increasing timestamps, same as Percolator which uses a timestamp oracle (TSO) service to do so.
-We decided to use TSO from the beginning and use PD to allocate the timestamp.
+In the practical implementation, we adopt a centralized control service -- [Placement Driver (PD)](https://github.com/pingcap/pd) -- to allocate the monotonically increasing timestamps, same as Percolator which uses a timestamp oracle (TSO) service to do so.
+We decide to use TSO from the beginning and use PD to allocate the timestamp.
 The main reason is that it is very easy to implement a correct and high-performance TSO service.

 Using TSO to allocate timestamp is simple, but it has the following disadvantages: